Skip to content

 October 22, 2021

-Primary Changes: Updated for Readability; Added the sections, “Signs of a Panic Attack While Driving,” “Coping With a Driving-Related Panic Attack,” and several more subsections under “Why Do People Have Anxiety While Driving?”
-Additional sections reviewed by Dena Westphalen, PharmD.
+Primary Changes: Added sections titled “Signs of a Panic Attack While Driving,” “Coping With a Driving-Related Panic Attack,” and “Why Do People Have Anxiety While Driving?”
+New material medically reviewed by Dena Westphalen, PharmD.
+Fact-checked and edited for improved readability and clarity.

 September 8, 2020